Eating well when you’re pregnant helps you to:

 • Some types of fish contain mercury, which can harm your baby’s brain development.
 Vary the types of fish you eat, and follow the Guide to Eating Fish to choose fish low in mercury.

-• Include healthy fats instead of saturated fats.
+• Choose foods with healthy fats instead of saturated fats.

 • Choose nuts, seeds, fatty fish, and vegetable oils.

-• Fatty fish are a source of omega-3 fatty acids which can benefit the growth of your baby’s brain.
+• Fatty fish are a source of omega-3 fatty acids which can provide benefits for your baby’s growing brain.

 • Add fruits to hot or cold water for flavour, and enjoy other healthy drink options such as white milk and unsweetened fortified plant-based beverages.